v1v/jenkinslint-plugin/CONTRIBUTING.md

-# Contributing to the Jenkins Lint plugin Project
+# Contributing to the JenkinsLint plugin Project

 ## Ways To Help
 We are always happy for folk to help us out on this project.
 Here are some ways how: